Best Crypto Cards in Switzerland (2026)

 - Holding period: Short holding periods (frequent day-trading) indicate professional activity

-- Volume: Trading volume significantly exceeding your other income
+- Volume: Trading volume well above your other income

 - Leverage: Use of margin or borrowed capital for trading